 5) What’s your favourite route that you have run

-John is a positive influence and great ambassador for our sport.
-He is a leader of the Clarington Run Club, a running coach, a sub-elite marathon runner (2:46 at the TWM!!!) and is in the final stages of training for the 2026 Boston Marathon.
-He was kind enough to share his inspirational running journey with us....
+Katie is a positive influence and great ambassador for our sport.
+She is a leader of the Newcastle Run Club and was kind enough to share her inspirational running journey with us....